 Object Five: To make the profession of ever-increasing service to society.
 Alternative Career, Volunteer Work with Organizations Not Directly Connected with the Built Environment or Service to Society

-American Institute of Architects elevates three local architects to the College of Fellows AIA Fellowship Recognizes Significant Contributions [...]
+American Institute of Architects elevates two local architects to the College of Fellows AIA Fellowship Recognizes Significant Contributions to [...]

 The Digital Archive